enif77/EFrtScript/README.md

 ## Examples

-NOTE: These examples are not tested/implemented yet.
+NOTE: These examples are (mostly) not tested/implemented yet.

 ```
 ( Hello world! )